trstns/trstns.github.io/_drafts/2020-07-30-windows-firewall.md

 ## Use group policy objects

 By using group policy objects, we can centralise the configuration of our firewall rules.
 It also allows us to use organisational units to layer firewall rules and most importantly, it allows us to disable local rules and only apply the rules we specify.
-Disabling local rules is important as the default firewall configuration in Windows is very open and a lot of software pokes holes in the firewall when it is not required.
+Disabling local rules is important as the default firewall configuration in Windows is very open and a lot of software pokes holes in the firewall even though it isn't required.

 Layering firewall rules also makes things a lot more manageable.
 Take this orginisational unit structure as an example: